 Nothing in this document is intended to reduce fair trial rights, the right to natural justice, or rights under the New Zealand Bill of Rights Act 1990.

-This protocol recognises that local solutions may be necessary to best address local issues.
+This protocol recognises that there are likely to be regional variations and that local solutions may be necessary to best address local issues.
 Any such variations or solutions must be approved by the Chief District Court Judge.

-The District Court Alert Level 2 protocol (this document) applies to any and all locations that are subject to Alert Level 2 with effect from and including 14 February 2021 to any and all locations that are subject to Alert Level 2.
+The District Court Alert Level 2 protocol (this document) applies to any and all locations that are subject to Alert Level 2.

 In this document “AVL” means any platform which allows for audio and visual remote participation.
 Without limitation, this includes VMR, MS Teams and any other electronic platform approved by the presiding Judge.